MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-appointments-and-meetings-by-using-ews-in-exchange-2013.md

 ---
-title: "How to Create appointments and meetings by using EWS in Exchange 2013"
+title: "Create appointments and meetings by using EWS in Exchange 2013"

 manager: sethgros